Cervical Cancer Screenings Save Lives. So Why Aren't More Women Getting Them?

 But why aren’t women getting screenings that could save their lives?

 Shifting guidelines are part of the problem, MacLaughlin says.
 For decades, women were advised to get a yearly Pap smear, a test that involves sampling cervical cells and examining them under a microscope.
 Then, in 2012, the U.S. Preventive Services Task Force (USPSTF), one of the country’s leading preventative medicine authorities, began officially recommending waiting three years between tests.
-And in 2018, the USPSTF changed its recommendations again to say that most women ages 30 to 65 can get an HPV test — which looks for common viral strains directly — every five years, if they prefer that to a Pap smear every three.
+And in 2018, the USPSTF changed its recommendations again to say that most women ages 30 to 65 can get an HPV test — which looks for common viral strains directly — every five years, if they prefer that to a Pap smear every three; they can also get a combination of the two tests every five years.
 (Women ages 21 to 29 should still get a Pap smear every three years rather than an HPV test, according to the USPSTF.)

 MacLaughlin says the science behind these guidelines is sound, but she fears they’re causing more women to put off appointments, simply because of human nature.
 “If you are told you should do something every year to take care of yourself, it often turns into every two years,” she says.
 “And if we’re saying every three to five, that turns into four, five, six, seven years.”